Tiffany Leong

 Tiffany Leong (梁麗芳 (梁丽芳, Liáng Lìfāng); 24 October 1985 – 28 December 2015), was a Malaysian actress, host and model based in Singapore.

-She died on December 2015 due to neuroendocrine cancer tumors, aged 30.
+On 28 December 2015, Leong died due to neuroendocrine cancer tumors, aged 30.

 Personal life and career

 Leong was a model and beauty queen before joining Astro and enjoyed some success as a television hostess.
 She switched to acting in 2006 and joined MediaCorp in Singapore.
 Initially she was mostly cast in Singapore-Malaysia co-productions and made her debut in a Singapore-produced series in the 2008 drama La Femme.
 She was nominated for the Top 10 Most Popular Female Artistes at the 2011 Star Awards.